dietrichm/dotfiles/README.md

 ### Language Servers (LSP)

+#### Using Neovim LSP

+By default, Neovim 0.5/HEAD's internal LSP client is used to provide code intelligence and completion using [language servers](https://langserver.org/).
+The behaviour is configured in `nvim/.config/nvim/lua/lsp.lua`.

+The following language server binaries need to be installed manually:

+* Python ([Pyright](https://github.com/Microsoft/pyright)): `npm i -g pyright`
+* PHP ([Intelephense](https://intelephense.com/)): `npm i -g intelephense`

+#### Using coc.nvim

-All [language servers](https://langserver.org/) are currently installed and maintained using [coc.nvim](https://github.com/neoclide/coc.nvim) and are configured in `nvim/.config/nvim/coc-settings.json`.
+Alternatively, when running Neovim using `NVIM_LSP=0 nvim`, language servers are installed and maintained using [coc.nvim](https://github.com/neoclide/coc.nvim) and are configured in `nvim/.config/nvim/coc-settings.json`.
 Project specific settings can be added in the project's `.vim/coc-settings.json` file.

 The example below configures Pyright to treat a local directory as an extra root path for Python analysis: